 Climate Action Plan

-The City of Framingham is working to develop its first Climate Action Plan that will lay the foundation for community-wide efforts to improve local sustainability and accelerate the transition to net zero emissions by 2050.
+The City of Framingham is working to develop its first Climate Action Plan (CAP) that will lay the foundation for community-wide efforts to improve local sustainability and accelerate the transition to net zero emissions by 2050.
 Currently underway, the Climate Action Planning process will be built on strong community engagement efforts and will identify and prioritize actions to reduce our community's carbon footprint and improve local resilience to climate change.

 Community Engagement: Leading into our outreach and engagement activities for our plan, we are currently wrapping up development of a community engagement strategy and timeline that will take us through the process.
 These high-level slides were presented at City Council Environment and Sustainability Subcommittee meeting on January 18, 2023.